Parametrized systems of generalized polynomial equations: first applications to fewnomials: Applications to fewnomials

+is a univariate polynomial of degree at most two with the same zeros as $g(t)$.
+Explicitly,

-In particular, we apply Descartes' rule of signs {\em for functions}, as stated in the famous 1925 book by P\'olya and Szeg\"o. \begin{thm}[\cite{PolyaSzegoeD,PolyaSzegoe}, Part~V, Chap.~1, \S~7] Let $I\subseteq\R$ be an interval.
-A sequence of analytic functions $f_1, \ldots, f_n \colon I \to \R$ obeys Descartes' rule of signs if and only if, for every subsequence of indices $1\le i_1 \le \ldots \le i_k \le n$,
+(2) We apply Descartes' rule of signs {\em for functions}, as stated in the famous 1925 book by P\'olya and Szeg\"o. \begin{thm}[\cite{PolyaSzegoeD,PolyaSzegoe}, Part~V, Chap.~1, \S~7, Prob.~87, 90] Let $I\subseteq\R$ be an interval.
+A sequence of analytic functions $f_1, \ldots, f_n \colon I \to \R$ obeys Descartes' rule of signs if and only if, for every subsequence of indices ${1\le i_1 \le \ldots \le i_k \le n}$, the Wronskian

 and, for every two subsequences of indices $1\le i_1 \le \ldots \le i_k \le n$ and $1\le j_1 \le \ldots \le j_k \le n$ of the same size,

 \end{thm}